 Skip to main content

-Exercise Science majors at Colorado Mesa University (CMU) will begin with studies in physics, general chemistry, and human anatomy & physiology.
-Continued studies will include courses such as: exercise physiology, anatomical kinesiology, biomechanics, physical activity and aging, medical conditions and pharmacology, and sports nutrition, among other subject areas.
+Exercise Science majors at CMU will begin with studies in general chemistry, human anatomy & physiology, and statistics.
+Continued studies will include courses such as exercise physiology, anatomical kinesiology, biomechanics, physical activity and aging, sports nutrition and restricted electives.
 Students can expand their learning opportunities in the Monfort Family Human Performance Laboratory where advanced physiological and biomechanical performance and wellness testing and services are provided to students and the community.
-CMU Exercise Science students frequently continue on to graduate or professional degrees at universities widely recognized as top programs in exercise physiology, physical therapy, occupational therapy, physical education and public health.
-CMU also offers many clubs and organizations campus-wide and within the Kinesiology Department that can help prepare students for advanced study or build campus and community connections.
+Exercise Science students are also encouraged to participate in the Exercise Physiology Research club which can help prepare students for advanced study or build campus and community connections.

 Learn more about CMU's EXERCISE SCIENCE program